 Starting preschool is a big step—for kids and parents alike—and even adults may need reassuring.
+Checking in with your own feelings about your toddler being in a center’s care is important to set the stage for a smooth transition.
 It’s easy to imagine your 3-year-old standing uncertainly in a new classroom, clutching your leg, and begging you not to leave.
 But the day doesn’t have go that way, if you prepare.
 Starting preschool can be a happy experience if your child is ready to separate.
 Look for the clues.
 The readiness to move away from you while playing and the ability to have fun with others of the same age show your child is mature enough for preschool.

 Once you see that your child is up for the new experience, try these tips to ensure a smooth transition from home to preschool: